 Improving how CHW programs, and health systems more broadly, are governed is increasingly recognized as important in achieving universal access to health care and other health-related goals.
 The concept of "good governance" is now used widely and can be understood as the interactions between relevant stakeholders and processes that enable monitoring, transparency, and accountability and that lead to public value and the common good.
 Improving on how CHW and other health system programs are governed requires a range of enabling factors.
-For example, clear goals and priorities for the CHW program; appropriate structures for implementing, coordinating, and integrating the programs are performing; mechanisms for motivating CHWs; data on how well these programs are performing; mechanisms for the range of stakeholders linked to these programs, including local communities and recipients of CHW care.
+For example, clear goals and priorities for the CHW program; appropriate structures for implementing, coordinating, and integrating the program; standards regarding the selection and training of CHWs; data on how well these programs are performing; mechanisms for motivating CHWs and their supervisors; and meaningful involvement of, and accountability to, the range of stakeholders linked to these programs, including local communities and recipients of CHW care.
 Governing CHW programs, therefore, requires financial and other resources, and how these resources are managed will, in turn, impact the extent to which good governance can be achieved.
 Table 1 provides a summary of governance principles within health care.